apache/arrow-site/_posts/2019-09-03-faster-strings-cpp-parquet.md

  bit-packed-run=[1]]
 ```

-The full details of the rle-bitpacking encoding are found in the Parquet
+The full details of the rle-bitpacking encoding are found in the [Parquet
-specification.
+specification][10].

 When writing a Parquet file, most implementations will use dictionary encoding
 to compress a column until the dictionary itself reaches a certain size